cu-esiil-edu/hometowns/README.md

-# Hometowns
+# Home Towns
 A repository for practicing submitting Pull Requests.
 Please add information about your home town to a .csv file.
 We will then make a map of everyone's home towns!

 ## Step 1: Locate the repository you will add your home town info to.

+You're already here!
 Make sure to navigate to the `Code` tab.
 You should see a list of files in the repository.

 ## Step 2: Add your changes to the hometowns.csv file